tubone24/update_release/README.md

   - The URL users can navigate to in order to view the release. i.e. https://github.com/octocat/Hello-World/releases/v1.0.0
 - upload_url
   - The URL for uploading assets to the release, which could be used by GitHub Actions for additional uses, for example the [@actions/upload-release-asset](https://github.com/actions/upload-release-asset) GitHub Action

+### Environment variables
+- GITHUB_TOKEN
+  - The github auth token (mandatory)
+- TAG_NAME
+  - The name of the tag a release is searched for.
+If not set context.ref will be used instead.

 ### Example workflow - update a release